Izamal, Mexico is a ridiculously photogenic and wonderfully walkable historic town in the heart of Yucatan State.

 Even today, all of the action in town seems to radiate from this central point.

 The main colonial structures of the day were built atop sacked Mayan pyramids, and the convent was built upon the main Mayan acropolis, indicating that the city site held significance within the former Mayan empire as well.

-The convent dominating the center of Izamal remains an important place of worship for Catholics today for several reasons.
+Located smack-dab in the center of town, the convent remains an important place of worship for Catholics today for several reasons.